 What are astrological houses?

 Just as every zodiac chart is divided into 12 signs, it's also divided into 12 houses that overlap those signs.
 Each house represents a different aspect of life, from travel and romance to career, and every planet in your chart is located in both a sign and a house.
-These two placements illustrate how a planet's influence can appear in your life.
+These two placements illustrate how a planet's meaning and influence can appear in your life.

 It’s also important to know about angular houses, which Clarisse Monahan, astrologer and tarot reader, explains are the four most important houses in a birth chart.
 Having planets in these angular houses, she says, means they make the themes of these houses more paramount in your life.
 In order of importance, the angular houses are the 1st, 10th, 7th, and 4th.
+You might read your birth chart and find that you have an empty house, which in astrology means no planet is acutely influencing that realm of your life—not that nothing is happening there.

-“A nice way to remember these houses is to think about the first four questions you usually get asked when you meet somones,” she says.
+“A nice way to remember these houses is to think about the first four questions you usually get asked when you meet someone,” she says.
 “Who are you?
 (1st house), what do you do (10th house), who are you with (7th house) and where are you from?
 (4th house).”

 What do the 12 houses of astrology represent?